CrispenGari/APR-dl/README.md

 rattings: ⭐⭐⭐⭐⭐
     Positive Ordinal Integer variable for the product score granted by the customer from 1 Worst, to 5 Best.
 ```

+### Top Techs used

+1. `TensorFlow + Keras` - For building a Deep learning model.
+2. `Google Colab` - As a workspace to train a model, by utilizing free GPU accelerations.
+3. `Python` - As a programming language.
+4. `Ariadne` - GraphQL package for python.
+5. `Flask` - To create a web server integrated with graphQL.

 ### Notebooks